 Save big time

 Top up your BigPay account with your credit card to save more on your holiday.
-Your first RM1,000 top-up is on us and any subsequent top-ups will incur a small fee of 1%.
+Your first RM1,000 top-up is on us and any subsequent top-ups will incur a small fee.
 You’ll save tons on expensive credit card fees and high bank exchange rates!

 The best part?
 BigPay is 100% free to get and free to keep.
 Sign up in as little as 5 minutes to experience it for yourself.